StephanieArgy/StephanieArgy.github.io/pcsnotes_c2_w3.md

 4. Bootstrap Carousel plug-in.

 We will have a week to do this assignment.
 End up with something you'd be proud to show.

+***

+Ways of moving nav divs out of the way:

+* z-index
+* off-canvas

+<a name="immersion"></a>
+##Immersion Classes

+(Perhaps irrelevant, since PCS has closed -- and yet there's great info here on how the classes were structured, what they covered, and the philosophy behind them.)

+Immersion classes -- 13 weeks long, exercise heavy.
+(6-8 hours each day).

+What should people know coming in? **COMMAND LINE.**

+Course builds up to capstone projects.
+In the past, those have included:

+* Photo-sharing app.
+* Runkeeper-style app ("Treksmith").
+* Map game.

+In programming, and especially JavaScript, people have similar problems.
+Frameworks (React, Angular, Backbone, etc.) solve clusters of problems quickly, but each one has a different paradigm.

+Had guest speakers.
+Most people who finish the course end up in junior developer roles ($40,000-$50,000/year).

+The course is taught as if people have never programmed before.

+End up with:

+* How to build a website.
+* Databases.
+* Core JS, jQuery, Angular, Express.

+In the job market, will be competing with recent computer science grads who don't have soft skills.
+Also, computer science can be about theory over practicality.

+Buildings things with software is still a craft; too early to think of as engineering and coding.

+Hard to test mobile apps.
+"Behavior driven design."
+Testing for mobile is a nightmare: some companies pare it down, only support a few browsers and devices.

+JavaScript has a vast array of possibilities; it's a very popular language.

+Unity is a game library programmed in JavaScript.

+###Disadvantages of JavaScript

+* Kind of a mess; no one really sat down and designed for tis first ten years.
+* Callbacks -- Unlilke any other language, so it's therefore harder to learn.

+The computer industry is fashion-oriented, and right now JavaScript is trendy.
+Don't really have a choice right how: you need to learn JavaScript.
+Lots of r3esources to get better -- for instance, a great node group here in Portland.
+Can't think of any other language I would recommend right now.
+All of the jobs/money involve JavaScript.

+Python: A lot of scientists and third-graders use it.

+Trend of last ten years has been **dynamic programming.**